West Hendford Cricket Ground: History

 Yeovil and County Cricket Club was formed in 1865 and was the first attempt at setting up a county cricket team for Somerset.
 The attempt was unsuccessful, and the club broke up.
-In 1874, the club was re-formed with the lesser remit, as Yeovil Cricket Club.
+In 1874, the club was re-formed with lesser remit, as Yeovil Cricket Club.
 As part of the club's resuscitation, the committee purchased the use of a field in West Hendford in Yeovil, from a local farmer, Mr Brook.
 The field, part of Key Farm, was leased for £10.
-There is record of a match being played on the ground the following year between two sets of members of the Yeovil Cricket Club.
-During the late 19th century, the ground was used for other sports as well as cricket; it had a grass athletics track, and also hosted Yeovil Football Club, who at the time played both association and rugby football.
+There is a record of a match being played on the ground the following year between two sets of members of the Yeovil Cricket Club.
+During the late 19th century, the ground was used for other sports as well as cricket; it had a grass athletics track, and also hosted Yeovil Football Club, which at the time played both association and rugby football.
 The football club played at West Hendford on an irregular basis during the late 19th century, but returned in 1935, by which time they only played rugby, and had changed their name accordingly to Yeovil Rugby Club.
 In 1895, the cricket club committee announced that there was provision for a longer lease, of five or seven years, and that they would make improvements to the ground to enable it to host first-class cricket.
 The ground was also used for field hockey in the early 20th-century, hosting a Yeovil Hockey Club.

 In 1932 the ground hosted greyhound racing after it switched from Barwick Fields.
 The racing was organised by the Salisbury Greyhound Race Club and the racing was Independent (unaffiliated to a governing body).

 Somerset County Cricket Club played their first of five annual first-class matches on the ground in 1935.
 The match, against Surrey, was a significant event in the town, and a series of festivities were arranged to run alongside the three-day contest, including a dance and a smoking concert.
 Entry for the match, which took place from 17 to 19 August was one shilling, and attracted over 5,000 people, raising around £400.
 Surrey won the match by eight wickets.
 The takings from this match helped the Yeovil Cricket Club make further improvements to the ground, expanding it and adding further seating.
 The following year, Somerset played Worcestershire at the ground, in what the Western Gazette described as "Yeovil Cricket Festival".
 The captain of Yeovil Cricket Club, Richard Southcombe, was included in the Somerset team, which won the match by 170 runs.
 The takings were slightly lower than the previous year due to poor weather, but still described as "gratifying".